hitblast/nimip/README.md

 </div>

 > [!WARNING]
-> This project is not going to receive any major future updates.
-Feel free to still make contributions as pull requests are welcome.
+> This project has gone on maintenance mode as of May 2025.

 ## Table of Contents